bbenzhou/NLPSR-jSO/README.md

-# This is the MATLAN code for NLPSR-jSO.
+# This is the MATLAB code for NLPSR-jSO.
 Please modify the save path when running this code.